!Back pain has many variables and returning to health can be complicated, but it is not impossible.

 A change in posture and changes in ligament laxity both effect spinal joints and pelvic positioning.
 Pregnancy may increase strain on the lower back muscles or affect muscles and tissues in the pelvis that create pain.

 There are two forms of arthritis, one is degenerative, and the other is inflammatory.
 Both leave joints with reduced joint space and changes on the boney surfaces that can prevent normal motion and cause inflammation and stiffness.
 Arthritis can be managed in many ways and it is best to consult with a physician to reduce inflammation and pain.
-There are many natural remedies, as well as, chiropractic care, and exercises and stretches that can improve the symptoms of arthritis.
+There are many natural remedies, as well as, chiropractic care, exercises, nutrition and stretches that can improve the symptoms of arthritis.

 Unequal leg lengths: